trinhlehainam/Isekaijitaku/forgejo/action-runner/windows/SETUP_GITEA_RUNNER.md

 3. If the runner is not detected by Gitea:
    - Check if the runner is properly registered
-   - Verify the runner service is running
+   - Verify the runner task is running
    - Check network connectivity